-As we look to dress our outdoor spaces more like that of the indoors, a coffee table becomes an essential furniture piece for your outside space, too.
 If you're on a budget, buying new garden furniture can sometimes feel so far out of reach.
-If you're looking for a savvy solution while you save for the dream furniture set try upcycling old wooden pallets.
+If you're looking for a savvy solution while you save for the dream furniture set try a pallet garden furniture idea.

 This fine example, made by the team at Cuprinol, shows how a wooden pallet can make a fabulous garden table, thanks to a splash of vibrant colour and simple castor feet it takes on a whole new purpose.

-'There is something quite magical about seeing ornate interior furniture out of context in an outdoor environment’ says Max McMurdo.
-He upcycled this old dressing table with a coat of exterior chalk paint and lush planting.
+'There is something quite magical about seeing ornate interior furniture out of context in an outdoor environment,' says Max McMurdo, who upcycled this old dressing table with a coat of exterior chalk paint and lush planting.